jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 ## **Experience**

-### **Web3 Company**
+### **Web3 Startup**
 *Full-time · Present*

 - Worked with Git and Gitlab CICD.
 - Used DJango Python Framework to create 3 different backend applications.
 - Created 2 different chatbots in Python, as well as a registration bot for public chat groups.
 - Worked with Ethereum based Crypto Currencies within Python and Node.js to read and process data from the blockchain.
 - Containerizing applications using Docker.
 - Indexing the Blockchain to a Postgres DataBase for other project use.
 - Created AWS EC2 instance with my own Containerized Blockchain archive node.
 - Created AWS EC2 instance of Prometheus and Grafana for monitoring.

 ### **UpTime Sciences**
 *Full-time · 2 yrs 7 mos*